Lichborne/Qimaera/README.md

 ### **`OptimiseUnitary.idr`**

 A simple function for basic optimisation of quantum circuits.
 The main purpose here is to show how unitary circuits in Qimaera can be manipulated to be optimised with respect to some criterion.

+### **`UnitarySimulated.idr`**

+An implementation of UnitaryOp using the linear Unitary datatype.

+### **`UnitaryNoPrf.idr`**

+Unitary datatype without the proofs required for correctness.
+Useful for development, and for seeing that the abstract strucute enforces correctness without the explicit proofs.
+This can be seen via the implementation in UnitaryNoPrfSim.idr

+### **`UnitaryNoPrfSim.idr`**

+Implements UnitaryOp using UnitaryNoPrf.

+### **`UStateT.idr`**

+Unitary state transformer for effectful quantum computation.
+Similar to QStateT, except IO is not linear.

+### **`QubitDevelopment.idr`**

+This file contains Unique Linear Vectors and other Qubit related developments, and is separate from the main files

+### **`QubitDevelopment.idr`**

+Implementation of Quantum Modular Exponentiation.
+This is done using a paradigm where some ofthe Qubits are carried in separate linear vectors in order to keep track of them more easily.
+Some of the implementation is given using the usual paradigm used to define other functions on order to check that this new approach parses correctly.

+### **`NatRules.idr`**

+Some rules for natural numbers that Idris does not see from Data.Nat for one reason or another.
+These are taken directly from Idris 2's github repository, for the most part.

 ### **`Main.idr`**